fedeoasi/stock-analyzer/README.md

 This repository contains a command line tool to generate a table given stock tickers from a file.

-The tool uses the [https://www.alphavantage.co/](Alpha Vantage) API to download information about stocks given their ticker symbol.
+The tool uses the [Alpha Vantage](https://www.alphavantage.co/) API to download information about stocks given their ticker symbol.

 ## How to Use